webrecorder/browsertrix/docs/deploy/sso.md

   3. isMemberOf is present and set to a LIST of groups the user belongs to.

 ### Configuration of Browsertrix
-When configuring Broswertrix with OIDC as SSO protocol the following variables have to be set and match the previously configured settings in the IDP client.
+When configuring SSO with the OIDC protocol, the following variables must be set and match the previously configured settings in the IDP client.

 sso_oidc_auth_endpoint, sso_oidc_token_endpoint, sso_oidc_userinfo_endpoint can be found in the .well-known configuration for OIDC (eg. https://idp.example.com/auth/realms/example/.well-known/openid-configuration)